BROWSER GAME DEVS, TAKE CARE OF THE BASICS

 Browser game devs, take care of the basics

-No, I’m not gonna bore everyone senseless with theory behind game development (and believe me, I could), what I must mention is something even more basic than that, yet something that some developers overlook - the website.
+No, I’m not gonna bore everyone senseless with the theory behind game development (and believe me, I could), what I must mention is something even more basic than that, yet something that some developers overlook - the website.

-I know, I know, every online browser game have a website, most of them are just websites themselves, but still you can stumble upon some bizarre concepts or perhaps lack of common sense on the game websites and there are some things that just have to be said.
+I know, I know, every online browser game has a website, most of them are just websites themselves, but still, you can stumble upon some bizarre concepts or perhaps lack of common sense on the game websites and there are some things that just have to be said.
 I have about 20 years of experience in website development, I have created 8 different online games, so some things for me, and perhaps most of you, are just obvious, but for people starting their browser games they might not be, so, dear reader, try not to be offended by the patronizing nature of this article.

 Shopping window

 For you, as a browser game developer, your website is your shopping window - it is the first thing your potential clients will see, it is the place they will make up their minds if they want to join your game.
-That is why your website should contain all things they need to make their decision.
-Remember that your potential clients can view hundreds of such websites within single hour, so the first impression is very important.
+That is why your website should contain all the things they need to make their decision.
+Remember that your potential clients can view hundreds of such websites within a single hour, so the first impression is very important.

 Write something

-I know it is obvious, yet I still stumble upon browser game front pages that contain game title, sing-up form and... nothing else.
+I know it is obvious, yet I still stumble upon browser game front pages that contain game title, sign-up form and... nothing else.
 Perhaps some graphics in the background and that is it.
 I get it, it is artistic, it is minimalistic, but at the same time you are leaving your visitors wondering.
 What do they wonder?
 Hmm, they want my e-mail address, they want my age, etc. and I don’t even know what I’m signing up for...
-Just imagine how you would feel in such situation.
+Just imagine how you would feel in such a situation.

 Simple message

 Most of the visitors of your website will spend there less than 30 seconds.
-No, it is not result of the years-long studies or psychological experiment, it is a simple assumption you should make while creating the front page.
-Imagine that you have only 15 seconds to summarize your whole game to someone, who never heard of it and put together text that can be read within that time limit.
-And when I say text, I really mean very short text or even better bullet points.
+No, it is not the result of years-long studies or psychological experiment, it is a simple assumption you should make while creating the front page.
+Imagine that you have only 15 seconds to summarize your whole game to someone, who never heard of it, and put together text that can be read within that time limit.
+And when I say text, I really mean very short text or, even better, bullet points.

 What is that?